Implementing-Spectral-Methods/Implementing-Spectral-Methods/README.md

 # **Implementing Spectral Methods for Partial Differential Equations in Julia**
 ----------------------------

-written by Ernesto Barraza-Valdez with the help of Dr. David Kopriva
+written by Ernesto Barraza-Valdez with the help of Dr. David Kopriva.

+I would like to give a huge thank you to Dr. Kopriva for giving the time, advice, and mentorship to complete these tutorials so that others can more easily access these versatile computational methods.
+Without Dr. Kopriva's generous guidance, I wouldn't have made it past Chapter 1.

+In the spirit of his compassionate help, please feel free to email or submit issues/discussions/comments.

+- Kopriva, D. A. (2009).
+Implementing spectral methods for partial differential equations: Algorithms for scientists and engineers.
+Springer Science & Business Media.

 -----------------------------